Chelsea F.C. 2–4 Bradford City A.F.C.: Bradford City

-Because of that win, Bradford City progressed to the Fifth Round, where they would play against another Premier League club, Sunderland.
+Because of that win, Bradford City progressed to the fifth round, where they would play against another Premier League club, Sunderland.
 They won the game in their home stadium by a score of 2–0, and reached the Quarter-finals.
 They did not make a trip to Wembley Stadium though, as they lost 3–0 away to Reading after a replay, ending their FA Cup run.
 It was also their first quarter-final appearance in the FA Cup since the 1975–76 season.
 Bradford City would end up finishing 7th in League One, just narrowly missing out on the promotion play-offs by 4 points.
-They were not playing in any other competitions at the time, as they were knocked out of the EFL Trophy and EFL Cup back in September.
+They were not playing in any other competitions at the time, as they were knocked out of both the Football League Trophy and Football League Cup back in September.

 Chelsea

 Chelsea did not let that upset affect the rest of their season.
 Three days after the upset, they would win their second-leg tie against Liverpool in the EFL Cup semi-finals by a score of 1–0 thanks to an extra time goal by Branislav Ivanović, allowing them to win 2–1 on aggregate.
 They would then go on and win the final 2–0 against London rivals, Tottenham Hotspur.
 They would also stay first in the Premier League for the rest of the season, and secure their 5th English title with 3 games to spare, after a 1–0 win against Crystal Palace.
-However, their hopes of progressing past the Round of 16 in the UEFA Champions League ended after they tied the second leg 2–2 at the Bridge, bringing the aggregate score to 3–3, allowing Paris Saint-Germain to go to the next round on away goals.
-Bradford were the only away side to win at Chelsea all season.
+However, their hopes of progressing past the round of 16 of the UEFA Champions League ended after they tied the second leg 2–2 at Stamford Bridge, bringing the aggregate score to 3–3, allowing Paris Saint-Germain to go to the next round on away goals.
+Bradford City were the only away side to win at Chelsea all season.